rsdoiel/antenna/science_and_technology.md

 ---

-## 70-knot winds blamed for yacht disaster that killed Brit tech tycoon Mike Lynch
+## 70-knot winds so far blamed for yacht disaster that killed Brit tech tycoon Mike Lynch

 date: 2025-05-15, updated: 2025-05-15, from: The Register (UK I.T.
 News)